preyero/hateRep/README.md

 * *helper.py*: helper functions to analyse alignment (Pearson's correlation) and change after semantics (categorisation by agreement and decision made on target groups).

-* *utils.py*: functions for table plot (agreement and correlation, Figure 2), horizontal bar and Sankey diagram (frequency and shifts, Figure 3) and heatmaps (categories overlap, Figure 4).
+* *utils.py*: functions for table plot (agreement and correlation, Figure 2), horizontal bar and Sankey diagram (frequency and shifts, Figure 3) and, heatmap (categories overlap, Figure 4).

 All files used for evaluation in the paper are in folder *results*.